Tritium55/Watchwinder/README.md

 ## Libraries
 // TODO
 The following libraries need to be downloaded.
 This can be done within the Arduino IDE:
+- Adafruit RTC Library
+- TFT
+- Adafruit GFX Library
-- RTClib by Adafruit - for the realtime clock
+- Adafruit ST7735 Library
-- TFT.h                         //TODO add some info
+- SPI (arduino avr core)

 ## Loading the Firmware
 The build process is as follows: